hyperledger/firefly/docs/tutorials/tokens/erc20.md

 ```

 ## Use Metamask
 Now that you have an ERC-20 contract up and running, you may be wondering how to use Metamask (or some other wallet) with this contract.
-This section will walk you through how to do that.
+This section will walk you through how to connect Metamask to the blockchain and token contract that FireFly is using.

 ### Configure a new network
 The first thing we need to do is tell Metamask how to connect to our local blockchain node.
 To do that: